Baschtie/LinkList/README.md

 # LinkList

 LinkList is a small web app that serves one purpose: storing links you may need later.
-To be clear LinkList is not a replacment for the storing function every browser has, LinkList should be used to store temporary links or specified for example: *https://thisisasite.com/shareid?3hd82hds7Zsh8* or *https://example.com/a/b/36/f.pdf*
+To be clear LinkList is not a replacment for the storing function every browser has, LinkList should be used to store temporary links or specified links for example: *https://thisisasite.com/shareid?3hd82hds7Zsh8* or *https://example.com/a/b/36/f.pdf*

 # What can LinkList do?
 - show/save/edit/delete links
 - show/save/edit/delete tags
-- delete links if they expire
+- delete links if they are expired
 - show when they expire

 # What is missing?
 - multiple tags support
 - https check
 - user management
-- a JS update on expires Database
+- a JS update on expired Links (live update)

 # Setup development environment
 1. Clone the repo